airyhq/airy/docs/docs/cli/reference.md

 #### Options

 ```
   -h, --help              help for create
-      --kubeconfig string   (optional) absolute path to the kubeconfig file (default "$HOME/.kube/config")
       --provider string   One of the supported providers (aws|local).
 Default is aws
 ```

 #### Options inherited from parent commands